egonSchiele/dominion/README.md

 # Dominion

-Dominion Simulator.
-Allows you to test competing strategies and see what works best.
+An easy to use [Dominion](http://en.wikipedia.org/wiki/Dominion_(card_game)) simulator!
+It allows you to test competing strategies and see what works best.

 Usage: